A Suppressed Espionage Map of the Mobile & Yazoo Rivers -- The Earliest Printed Map Focusing on the future States of Alabama & Mississippi

 While a report of the 1806 Freeman-Custis expedition was published and a map prepared by Nicholas King, the political sensitivity surrounding the expedition was such that the report of this southern expedition into Texas was kept secret, with only a few copies printed.
 Nicholas King's map of the expedition, which provided physical proof of the US Government's encroachments into Spanish Texas, was suppressed completely, with no known examples of the map surviving until an example was discovered in about 1877 in the Custis papers and a second example was discovered in the past decade, which had been owned by another early American explorer, Washington Hood (1808-1840).

 Collot's maps are very rare on the market.
-This is only the second example we have offered for sale.
+This is the first example have offered for sale.

 Georges Henri Victor Collot (1750-1805) was a French soldier, explorer, colonial official, and spy.
 He served in France’s possessions in North America and the Caribbean.
 Born in Chalons-sur-Marne in northeastern France in 1750, the young Georges joined the army.
 He quickly ascended the ranks.